Posted on 5/27/2025

 Starting at the Port of Galveston, the tour incorporates several historic markers, including a Pier 21 commemoration for captive Africans who were enslaved in Galveston and for those who died during the Middle Passage.

-You'll also visit the former site of the Union Army headquarters on the island, the U.S. Customs House, and the Juneteenth statue at Ashton Villa that marks June 19th becoming a state holiday.
+You'll also visit the former site of the Union Army headquarters on the island, the U.S. Customs House, and the Juneteenth statue at Ashton Villa that marks June 19th as a state holiday.

 You can download a map from Visit Galveston to find the locations and take the "Freedom Walk Challenge" on their app to earn a keepsake.